gtogto/Secuar_Access_Lock-module/README.md

-Android BluetoothChat Sample
+Android BLE for dApp services
 ===================================

-This sample shows how to implement two-way text chat over Bluetooth between two Android devices, using all the fundamental Bluetooth API capabilities.
+This codes shows ...

 Introduction
 ------------